Death Penalty in the U.S.

 In the 1950s, however, public sentiment began to turn against capital punishment.
 Many allied nations either abolished or limited the death penalty, and in the U. S. the number of executions dropped dramatically.
 Whereas there were 1,289 executions in the 1940s, there were 715 in the 1950s, and the number fell even further (to only 191) from 1960 to 1976.

 In 1966, support for capital punishment reached an all-time low.
 A Gallup poll showed support for the death penalty at only 42 percent.
 This carried into the 1970s when a Supreme Court decision placed a moratorium on the death penalty in all states.
 However, this was reversed four years later in the Supreme Court case of Gregg v.
 Georgia which held that the death penalty "does not, under all circumstances, violate the Eighth and Fourteenth Amendments."

 The Death Penalty in the U.S. Today

 Although the Supreme Court has upheld the constitutionality of the death penalty, there have been more recent efforts to restrict its use at the state and federal levels.
-For example, the Supreme Court in 2002 prohibited the death penalty for mentally challenged criminals and in 2008 ruled that it could not be used in cases where victim did not die.
+For example, the Supreme Court in 2002 prohibited the death penalty for mentally challenged criminals and in 2008 ruled that it could not be used in cases where the victim didn't die.
 Many states have also enacted restrictions on the death penalty or at least slowed their pace of executions, with a handful abolishing it altogether in favor of life sentences.

 If you're involved in a criminal case where the death penalty is a possibility, you likely already have legal representation (if not, you certainly should).
-If you have questions about the death penalty or any other questions about criminal charges or legal procedures, you may want to consider contacting a seasoned criminal defense attorney who can answer your questions and give you personalized legal advice, should you need it.
+If you have questions about application the death penalty in the U.S. or any other related questions, you may want to consider contacting a seasoned criminal defense attorney who can answer your questions and give you personalized legal advice, should you need it.